learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 ### `CookbookEntry`
-Build the following methods on the CookbookEntry class.
+Build the following methods on the CookbookEntry class:

 - `CookbookEntry.all`
 should return all of the CookbookEntry instances
+- `CookbookEntry#date`
+should return the date of the entry
+- `CookbookEntry#rating`
+should return the rating (an integer) a user has given their entry